elsampsa/cutefront/docs/devenvs.rst

 *Test your production-ready and packaged Cutefront fullstack app*

-In order to try this, you need to run the :ref:`FastAPI fullstack example <install>` and start it in the staging mode.
+In order to try this, you need to run the :ref:`FastAPI fullstack example <fastapi>` and start it in the staging mode.

 - Your frontend is packaged (gzipped) and served by nginx from a docker container